 Contrast this with a visit to the cobbled lanes, the most well-known of which is Ashton Lane.
 Here you'll find popular restaurants, bars and a boutique cinema beneath a canopy of fairy-lights.
 Thrifters will love the independent retailers, vintage tearooms and antiques on the likes of Dowanside Lane, De Courcy's Arcade in Cresswell Lane and Ruthven Mews Arcade.
 Visit our Independent shopping page for details on where to shop for Glasgow gifts, homeware and more.

-- The Hidden Lane is a not-so-secret community of artists, designers, musicians and more, where you can pick up unique Glasgow-made products.
+- The Hidden Lane is a community of artists, designers, musicians and more, where you can pick up unique Glasgow-made products.
 Visit the Hidden Lane website for the full list of creators and traders.

 - The sweeping stone staircase in Kelvinbridge, the Sixty Steps, is Alexander ‘Greek’ Thomson’s only public structure and is an architectural quirk.